morays-community/morays-doc/docs/source/nemo.tuto_l22.rst

 Introduction
 ------------

 C1D_PAPA is a 1D column NEMO configuration used to isolate and study vertical processes.
 It models turbulent-mixing behaviour over 1 year at Ocean Station PAPA, located in the North Pacific Ocean.
-For the tutorial, we will use a slightly modified version of the test case in which the vertical grid is regurlaly discretized on 32 depth levels over 200m, denoted hereafter as C1D_PAPA32.
+For the tutorial, we will use a slightly modified version of the test case in which the vertical grid is regularly discretized on 32 depth levels over 200m, denoted hereafter as C1D_PAPA32.

 L22DNN takes place in the context of parameterizing vertical mixing in ocean surface boundary layer.
 The model takes vertical temperature, salinity and Stokes drift profiles, surface wind stress vector, and surface heat flux as inputs.
 Outputs of the model are the time derivatives due to turbulent mixing for temperature and salinity.